Business leaders use sports analogies frequently because in sports there are rules, score-keeping, and, barring the occasional tie, winners.

 In high-performing enterprises, the organization’s values are their rules of engagement.
 Tracking is their scoreboard.
 And accountability is not punishment; it’s a support system for winners.

-Clarity is a great motivator.
+Clarity is a great motivator, so click here to discover software that can help you create a secure time plan for your employees.
 Ambiguity is a great de-motivator, at least to your high-performing employees.
 Other motivators are having all the right equipment for them to make them comfortable in the workplace, and the best place to find this is office monster, and holding promotional events with custom giveaways from Promotion Choice, for example See all their crayons.

 Tracking is your mechanism for communicating clearly and unambiguously the performance occurring at the enterprise, business unit, departmental and individual levels.